 Homemade Ranch Seasoning is my new lifesaver.
 Yes, a ranch seasoning has that much power; let me explain.
 Since the beginning of May, I’ve been trying my best to watch what I eat – more specifically, my calorie intake.
 I’ve never been skinny; in fact, I was a whooping eleven pounds when I was born!

 For most of my life, I never really felt like a fat person.
 The only time it really bothered me was when I needed to shop for clothing.
-Outside of that, I had perfect health, great relationships, and a generally good time doing whatever I loved and living my life.
+Outside of that, I had perfect health, great relationships, and a generally a good time doing whatever I loved and living my life.

 About four or five years ago, my lifestyle changed completely.
 Within five or six months of coming out, I lost one hundred and twenty pounds.
 I was so proud of myself!
 I was eating not-so-good food on occasion, but often paired chicken or steak with salads or sautéed veggies.
 I was walking to and from work every day; I bought a bike; and, I joined a gym.

-Fast forward a year or so… the bike remained locked up; the gym membership expired, and after moving a little further from work, the walking stopped.
+Fast forward a year or so… the bike remains locked up; the gym membership expired, and after moving a little further from work, the walking stopped.
 This is where John.e comes into the picture – the vegetarian.

 Loving to cook, and wanting to impress him with home cooked meals, I would often whip up comfort food in vegetarian format, forgetting that obtaining the flavours of comfort food, more often than not, involved extra cheese, excess amounts of bread, cream-heavy soups, and loads of carbs, etc.